svaarala/duktape/README.txt

   * Tail call support

-This is a very early development version which is not intended for actual use.
+This is an early development version which is not intended for actual use.
 Most basic things work:

   * Ecmascript compiler and bytecode executor